Are you starting to see unsightly varicose veins now that you’re pregnant?

 If you’ve spent a lifetime watching your weight, pregnancy can feel like you’ve just been given permission to make every day an all-you-can-eat buffet.
 But that’s the wrong approach.
 You only need about 300 extra calories per day during your pregnancy.

-And if you gain a lot of weight rapidly during pregnancy, you open yourself up to a host of problems, including a higher risk of varicose veins.
+If you gain a lot of weight rapidly during pregnancy, you open yourself up to many problems, including a higher risk of varicose veins.

 Other Types of Vein Issues During Pregnancy

 Varicose veins aren’t the only vein problems you’ll struggle with during pregnancy.
-There are two other types that may prove to be problematic.
+Two other types may prove to be problematic.

-For those of you who don’t know what hemorrhoids are — they are swollen veins found in the anus and rectum areas (source).
-The likeliest time for women to develop them is during pregnancy.
-I know this pregnancy thing keeps sounding worse and worse, doesn’t it, ladies?
+Hemorrhoids are swollen veins found in the anus and rectum areas (4).
+The likeliest time for women to develop them is during pregnancy due to some major constipation issues.

-But you shouldn’t blame all your bad luck on your pregnancy, unless you want to ensure your child behaves someday when they’re a teenager — in that case, blame everything on your pregnancy.
+But you shouldn’t blame all your bad luck on your pregnancy.

-However, even without pregnancy, you might end up with hemorrhoids anyway because the risk goes up as you get older.
-And other things like obesity, not eating enough fiber, or sitting too much can also cause them.
+Even without pregnancy, you might end up with hemorrhoids because the risk goes up as you age.
+And other things like obesity, not eating enough fiber, or sitting too much can cause them.

 If you find you have hemorrhoids either during pregnancy or after, here are some steps you can take to help with the symptoms, which can include pain, itching, and swelling.

-- Creams and ointments: You can gets creams that have the active ingredient of hydrocortisone and pads that have witch hazel or other numbing ingredients.
+- Creams and ointments: You can get creams with hydrocortisone as the active ingredient and pads with witch hazel or other numbing ingredients.

 - Sitz bath with warm water: A sitz bath is a shallow water bath that only covers the butt and hips.
 The warm water can be soothing when you’re experiencing hemorrhoid symptoms.

 - Medication: Painkillers like Tylenol, Advil, or aspirin can help you with the pain of hemorrhoids.
-But if you’re still pregnant, the only suitable painkiller to take out of these options is Tylenol.
+But if you’re still pregnant, the only suitable painkiller to take out of these options is Tylenol (5).

-- Ice packs: Ice can help take the sting out of a lot of ailments, plus it can calm down any swelling.
+- Ice packs: Ice can help take the sting out of many ailments, plus it can calm any swelling.

 If you find your hemorrhoids are still a problem months after pregnancy, you can talk to your doctor about your options.
-It can depend upon whether they’re internal or external hemorrhoids.
+What your doctor suggests to remedy the hemorrhoids will depend upon whether they’re internal or external hemorrhoids.

-You might be a candidate for surgery or non-surgical methods like rubber band ligation.
+You might be a candidate for surgery or non-surgical methods like rubber band ligation, where the blood supply to the hemorrhoids is cut off.

 Here is what you can do: